 - All parents will be given a date by which they must respond to their offer of a school place, this gives every parent the opportunity to request to go onto waiting lists.
-Once that specified date has gone past, the waiting lists will be collated and prioritised in line with the published admission arrangements.
+If you have not already applied for a particular school and wish to be considered for the waiting list, you MUST make an application, and if refused will be added to the waiting list.
+Once the response date has gone past, the waiting lists will be collated and prioritised in line with the published admission arrangements.
 This is likely to take a number of weeks, depending on the number of requests. - Once the waiting lists are collated and prioritised, School Admissions will begin the process of reallocating any vacancies for Community and Voluntary Controlled Schools.
-School Admissions will also be notified by any Academy, Foundation, Free and Voluntary Aided Schools of any vacancies and new allocations from waiting lists, to be made on behalf of their Governors/Trusts.

-- School Admissions will contact you directly if they are able to offer a place to your child from any waiting list. - You will only be contacted with regards to an offer and would ask that you allow School Admissions sufficient time to deal with all requests and new offers.
+School Admissions will also be notified by any Academy, Foundation, Free and Voluntary Aided Schools of any vacancies and new allocations from waiting lists, to be made on behalf of their Governors/Trusts. - School Admissions will contact you directly if they are able to offer a place to your child from any waiting list. - You will only be contacted with regards to an offer and would ask that you allow School Admissions sufficient time to deal with all requests and new offers.
 This is likely to be 4 weeks after the deadline date for responses. - After that stage you will be able to find out your child's position on any waiting list, but not before.

 1.11 Can I appeal against the refusal of a place at my preferred school?

 Community and Voluntary Controlled Schools (including Sixth Forms)